 Should those decisions always be based on your gut instinct, which can sway based on context and background knowledge?
 What about the facts?

-We live in a digital world with an endless amount information at our fingertips.
+We live in a digital world with an endless amount of information at our fingertips.
 Organizations collect and analyze an astronomical amount of information every day, including learning data.
-But are we putting it to use?
+So why are we not putting it to use?

 Finding meaningful insights from the data you track – and turning those insights into action – is far more difficult than it seems.
 According to Bersin, “More than 95% of organizations feel the real need and urgency to demonstrate the impact of bottom-line value of training, however less than 5% feel confident in their ability to measure and report on the very same business impact.”